Dynatrace/easytrade/README.md

 # then use the manifests to deploy
 kubectl -n easytrade apply -f ./kubernetes-manifests

+# Optional: if you want the problem patterns to be automatically
+# enabled once a day, deploy these manifests too
+kubectl -n easytrade apply -f ./kubernetes-manifests/problem-patterns

 # to get the ip of reverse proxy
 # look for EXTERNAL-IP of frontendreverseproxy